Dikika

-The Dikika is an area of the Afar Region of Ethiopia where the hominin fossil named Selam was found (a specimen of the Australopithecus afarensis species).
+The Dikika is an area of the Afar Region of Ethiopia.
+A hominin fossil named Selam, a specimen of the Australopithecus afarensis species, was found in this area.
+Papers also propose the earliest evidence of stone tool use at this site in the form of cut marks on animal bone.
+However there has been argument about this proposal.
 Dikika is located in Mille woreda.